hailo-ai/hailo_model_zoo/docs/YAML.rst

     - Meaning it inherits from `base/yolov5.yaml <https://github.com/hailo-ai/hailo_model_zoo/blob/master/hailo_model_zoo/cfg/base/yolov5.yaml>`_
     - Which inherits from `base/yolo.yaml <https://github.com/hailo-ai/hailo_model_zoo/blob/master/hailo_model_zoo/cfg/base/yolo.yaml>`_
     - Which inherits from `base/base.yaml <https://github.com/hailo-ai/hailo_model_zoo/blob/master/hailo_model_zoo/cfg/base/base.yaml>`_
-- Each property on the child hierarchies replaces the properties on the parent ones.
+- Each property in the child hierarchies replaces the properties in the parent ones.
 For example, if `preprocessing.input_shape` is defined both in `base/yolov5.yaml` and `base/base.yaml`, the one from `base/yolov5.yaml` will be used
 - Therefore, if we want to change some property, we can just update the last child file that is using that property